 - 6 chicken thighs, bone-in/skin-on

-- Oil, for browning
+- cooking oil, for browning

-- 1/3 cup thinly sliced shallots
+- 1/3 cup shallots, thinly sliced (or yellow onion)

-- 1/2 cup finely chopped Maille™ Caramelized Onion Cornichons
+- 1/2 cup cornichons, finely chopped

 - 1 cup chicken broth

-- 1/4 cup heavy whipping cream (35%)
+- 1/4 cup heavy whipping cream, 35%

 - Salt and pepper, to taste

-Preheat oven to 375 F.
+- Preheat oven to 375 F.

-Heat oil in a skillet on the stove-top over medium-high heat.
+- Heat oil in a skillet on the stove-top over medium-high heat.
 Pat chicken dry, then season with salt and pepper.
 Add chicken to hot pan, skin side down and cook until the skin is quite golden, about 5-8 minutes.
 Flip chicken over and cook the other side for another 3-4 minutes.
 Remove chicken to a baking sheet and place in the preheated 375 oven for 20 minutes.

-Meanwhile, prepare the sauce: Remove all but just a tiny bit of the oil from the skillet used to cook the chicken.
+- Meanwhile, prepare the sauce: Remove all but just a tiny bit of the oil from the skillet used to cook the chicken.
 Place skillet over medium heat on the stove-top.
 Add the shallots and saute for about 2 minutes, or until lightly browned.
 Add the chopped cornichons, mustard, chicken broth, apple cider and tarragon.
 Bring to a boil, then reduce heat slightly and simmer about 3 minutes.
 Turn heat off under sauce until chicken is almost done.

-When chicken is almost done in the oven, turn the heat back on to medium under the sauce.
+- When chicken is almost done in the oven, turn the heat back on to medium under the sauce.
 Bring sauce to a simmer.
 Mix heavy cream with cornstarch until smooth.
 Add cream mixture to sauce.
 Stir to combine well.
 Add chicken from oven.
 Simmer until sauce is reduced and thickened, about 10 minutes.
 Taste.
 Season with salt and pepper, to taste.